In my experience, executive job seekers shy away from Twitter for many reasons, most of which are misconceptions.

 - Relevant industry and company online publications

-- Major newspapers and emagazines (NY Times, WSJ, Forbes, etc.)
+- Major newspapers and magazines (NY Times, WSJ, Forbes, etc.)

 - Executive recruiters in your niche